fluidself/fluidself.org/_books/business/the-education-of-millionaires.md

 - **Sorting for What's Needed** versus Sorting for What's Requested

-- **Work Yourself Out of a Job**--Don't Work to Protect Your Job
+- **Work Yourself Out of a Job**—Don't Work to Protect Your Job

 - **Go Toward Big Decisions, Even Without Authority**

 - **See Your Circumstances as Illusory and Temporary**, Not Real and Permanent

-If you always asked yourself how you could make a greater and higher-leveraged contribution to the people you work with and the situations you find yourself in; if you focused like a laser on actual outcome of the projects you're involved with, rather than the output of your time and effort; if you were relentless about taking care of what's actually needed in your workplace or team, rather than just doing what was requested of you; if you started running toward the big decisions in your organization, rather than away from them, whether or not your job description called for it; if you became a diligent student of the ways in which social reality is more flexible and malleable, and less predetermined, than you think it is--if you did all these things, is there any chance you would come out behind?
+If you always asked yourself how you could make a greater and higher-leveraged contribution to the people you work with and the situations you find yourself in; if you focused like a laser on actual outcome of the projects you're involved with, rather than the output of your time and effort; if you were relentless about taking care of what's actually needed in your workplace or team, rather than just doing what was requested of you; if you started running toward the big decisions in your organization, rather than away from them, whether or not your job description called for it; if you became a diligent student of the ways in which social reality is more flexible and malleable, and less predetermined, than you think it is—if you did all these things, is there any chance you would come out behind?

 "Tell me something that you think is true that very few people agree with."